PeteBleackley/PeteBleackley.github.io/how_many_components.md

 # How Many Components

 A common problem in data science is *the curse of dimensionality*.
-Essentially, the more different variables a dataset encompasses, the more mathematically intractible it is to make measurements based on them all.
-The usual method for dealing with this problem is [Principal Component Analysis]({% link Key-Algorithms/data-reduction.md %}), which seeks to reduct the data to a lower number of dimension while retaining as much information as possible.
+Essentially, the more different variables a dataset encompasses, the more mathematically intractable it is to make measurements based on them all.
+The usual method for dealing with this problem is [Principal Component Analysis]({% link Key-Algorithms/data-reduction.md %}), which seeks to reduce the data to a lower number of dimension while retaining as much information as possible.
 The most common method of doing this is as follows.

 1. Obtain either the covariance matrix of the variables of a similarity matrix of the observations, using a metric such as cosine similarity
 2. Calculate the eigenvalues and eigenvectors of this matrix